This post may contain affiliate links. You can read my disclosure page for more information.

 The Rodeo comes to Houston this time every year.
 If you’ve never been, you are missing out on a ton of fun!
 We’ve been going forEVER, and there is so much to do.
 There are animals, concerts, carnival rides, petting zoos, food galore, and the actual rodeo.

 The Houston Livestock Show and Rodeo is the largest livestock exhibition and rodeo in the world.
 Attendance over the three weeks the rodeo is in town numbers in the MILLIONS.
-In 2017, attendance exceeded 2.1 million visitors.
+In recent years, attendance exceeded 2.1 million visitors.

 The rodeo had a small beginning in 1932, running for one week and attracting 2,000 visitors.
 The Grand Champion Steer was purchased for $504.
 Compare that to recent years, when the winning steer went for over $400,000!!
 All the money goes toward scholarships for local students.

 In the 1960s once the Houston Astrodome was built, the rodeo moved to that location.
 I remember going to the rodeo and seeing many concerts in the Astrodome.
 Once the newer NRG Stadium was built, everything moved over there.
 We’ve seen everyone from Gladys Knight to George Strait to Rascal Flatts to Enrique Iglesias to Maroon 5 in concert.

 The Rodeo has attracted top performers over the years like Cardi B, Elvis Presley, KISS, Bon Jovi, and Taylor Swift.
 Every year it’s exciting waiting to see who the lineup will include.
-This year’s performers include everyone from Keith Urban to Bun B to George Strait.
+This year’s performers include everyone from Zac Brown Band to Bun B to Machine Gun Kelly.